MerlijnWajer/tracy/doc/reference.rst

 Returns the return value of the hook.
 Hooks should return:

-    -   TRACY_HOOK_CONTINUE if everything is fine.
+* TRACY_HOOK_CONTINUE if everything is fine.
+* TRACY_HOOK_DETACH_CHILD if the child should be detached.
-    -   TRACY_HOOK_KILL_CHILD if the child should be killed.
+* TRACY_HOOK_KILL_CHILD if the child should be killed.
-    -   TRACY_HOOK_ABORT if tracy should kill all childs and quit.
+* TRACY_HOOK_ABORT if tracy should kill all childs and quit.
-    -   TRACY_HOOK_NOHOOK is no hook is in place for this system call.
+* TRACY_HOOK_NOHOOK is no hook is in place for this system call.

 Memory manipulation